Deanna L. Kerrigan, PhD

 MPH , Tulane University , 1992

 Dr. Deanna Kerrigan is an Associate Professor at the Johns Hopkins Bloomberg School of Public Health.
 She has been engaged in public health intervention research with a focus on the study of social and structural factors influencing the adoption of health-promoting behaviors related to HIV prevention and care since 1995.
-A significant portion of her research has focused on evaluating the role and impact of environmental-structural factors related to HIV-related risk among marginalized groups, including female sex workers in Latin America and the Caribbean.
-She currently directs a large-scale, global HIV prevention research portfolio funded by USAID entitled, Project Search: Research to Prevention (R2P).
-R2P has over 30 HIV prevention research projects across 18 countries and seeks to inform the development and improvement of effective HIV prevention policies and programs in countries most-affected by the HIV epidemic.
+A significant portion of her research has focused on evaluating the role and impact of environmental-structural factors related to HIV outcomes among marginalized groups, including female sex workers, people living with HIV and disadvantaged youth.
+She recently directed a large-scale, global HIV prevention operations research portfolio funded by USAID, Project Search: Research to Prevention (R2P).
+She is the Co-Director of the Prevention Core of the Johns Hopkins Center for AIDS Research (CFAR).
 Her current work focuses on Tanzania, the Dominican Republic, Brazil and Baltimore.
+She previously served as a Program Officer in the area of Sexuality, Reproductive Health and Rights for the Ford Foundation in Brazil.

 Honors and Awards